 - Reactions to and presentations of neo-nationalism in the arts.

 Paper proposals should be 250-300 words in length and should include a brief CV.

 Panel proposals should be 300–500 words in length; indicate whether the panel will be traditional, seminar, or roundtable style; and include the names and CVs of participants and working titles of their papers.

-Submit all proposals to Christopher K. Coffman (email@example.com) and Thomas Finan (firstname.lastname@example.org) no later than November 30, 2017.
+Submit all proposals to Christopher K. Coffman (email@example.com) and Thomas Finan (firstname.lastname@example.org) by November 30, 2017.
 See http://www.bu.edu/cgs/citl/writing-and-the-nation/ for additional information, as available.